-as you can see above, i will talk about street art today, particularly political street art in athens in the context of the crisis. as this is an extremely visual topic, i also employed visual methods – particulary photography – strategically to approach my field. as an introduction i would like to invite you to travel to the crisis city of athens with me and my photographs.
+As you can see above, I will talk about street art today, specifically: political street art in Athens in the context of the crisis.
+As this is an extremely visual topic, I strategically employed a range of visual methods—particulary photography—strategically to approach my field.
+As an introduction I would like to invite you to let my photographs and words transport you to the crisis city of Athens.

 city of conflict,